 Just another reason to love Olive & June!
 Olive & June nail polishes are vegan, cruelty-free, and 7-free.
 There are more than 100 different colors to choose from or mix and match to fit your mood.

 These polishes are easy to apply and look stunning.
-For my full review, check my Olive and June review blog post, which comes with a 20% off discount code.
+For my full review, check out my Olive and June review blog post, which comes with a 20% off discount code.

 Butter London is cruelty-free, vegan, and 10-free.
 The formula includes bamboo extract to keep your nails strong, and diamond powder to brighten the appearance of your nails.